For daily wit & wisdom, sign up for the Almanac newsletter.

 Blizzards are dangerous winter storms with strong winds (over 35 mph) and blowing snow.
 The high winds make the temperature outside even colder, leading to hazardous windchill temperatures which can cause frostbite and hypothermia.
 In addition, high winds cause whiteout conditions with low visibility.
 Finally, blizzards often bring power outages and frozen pipes.
 So, when you hear a blizzard (or even a severe winter storm) is a-coming, take it seriously and get prepared!

-Five Ways to Prepare for Blizzards
+Five Ways to Prepare for Winter Storms

 Know your risk.
 How prepared is your region for winter weather?
 How well do residents in your community drive on winter roads?
 If you live in rural areas and it’s too dangerous for school buses to be on the road, be prepared for school closures.
 Southern storms obviously take more time to recuperate from because they have less snow removal equipment.
 If you live in the south, prepare for many schools and businesses to be closed for days.

 Have supplies on hand.
 As with any winter storm, be stocked with plenty of water as well as non-perishable food.
 FEMA has an excellent list of emergency items to have on hand.
 Also, keep a preparedness kit in your car!
 Never leave your home without a water bottle, cell phone, flashlight, blanket, first aid kit, granola bars, ice scraper/snow brush, shovel, windshield washer fluid and cell phone charger in the car.
 Make sure your tires are in good shape, you have at least a half tank of gas, and your car is running smoothly, too.
 Check out our winter car emergency kit list.